 - Swensen’s – You can choose from a selection of 20 dishes including Spaghetti, Baked Rice, Pizza Bread, Mini Sausage Rolls, Sandwiches, U.S Fries, Nuggets and Steak Cut Potatoes.
 Swensen’s Children Birthday Tea Party Buffet come with a complimentary 1 KG Swensen’s Special Ice Cream Cake, Birthday Party E-invitation Cards and free Kids’ Club Membership too!
 Swensen’s Children Birthday Tea Party Buffet is available for bookings with a minimum of 25 pax per package at selected Swensen’s outlets.

 Some venues do not provide food and you may wish to prepare the food yourself.
 Always note that the time of the party will affect the food served.
 It might be a better idea to have the party in mid-morning or mid-afternoon so that it is more appropriate to serve snacks.
 Do check if the children have any food allergies.
-Some easy-to-serve snacks are: cupcakes, mini burger, whole wheat crackers, chocolate-coated strawberries, vegetable with cheesy dips.
+Some easy-to-serve snacks are: cupcakes, mini burger, whole wheat crackers, chocolate-coated strawberries, vegetables with cheesy dips.
 How about setting up a station for children to decorate their own cookies with frosting, mini M&Ms and sprinklers?

 Hiring a party entertainer will help to solve any problem of planning games and activities.
 There is a whole range of entertainers from magicians, balloon sculpturer, face painting artists, clowns and puppeteer.
 It is important to note if the venue has sufficient space to accommodate the entertainer.